jinal--shah/demo-coreos-vagrant-setup/README.md

 * customise the [coreos-vagrant](https://github.com/coreos/coreos-vagrant/) project to handle
   * users with different git core.autocrlf settings on different o/s
   * automated distribution of personal ssh keys,
-  * functions to make fleet easier
+  * example functions to make fleet cluster navigation easier
 * automate creation of ephemeral [Docker](https://www.docker.com/what-docker) 'workspaces' with volumes shared from the coreos host (and synced with folders on their physical workstation)